alaffin12/stackedit/Landro.md

 > The warforged messiah looks around him.
 "You are fighting another tyrant.
 I care little for the Fleshbound of Eberron.
 Or anywhere really.
 But I doubt this foe you are facing will be any kinder to Warforged than the Fleshbound.
 I cannot go with you - my flock need me - but I will send you a token of my support."
 The Lord of Blades gestures to the scraps of warforged here, and a new warforged begins to assemble itself.
 "This one calls itself N-CA-RTA12-7.
 He is not a true warforged - he is not sentient - but he will serve as a librarian for you.
 And when the time comes he can summon me to your side.
 Treat him with respect, lest you earn my ire."

 # Note to Future Self
 Need to add treasure to this part as included treasure is garbage (at this point everyone will have a crossbow).
-In the treasure tables roll the following:
+Once characters in the party are set (so we know what they will need and want) roll the following treasures:

 | Table | Amount | Table | Amount |
 | -- | -- | -- | -- |